jaykhandla/Pro-design-studio/README.md

 ## Overview

 The project "Pro Design Studio" is an interior design firm website with a dark mode toggle feature.
-The site is built using HTML, CSS, and JavaScript, allowing users to easily switch between light and dark themes, with the theme preference stored in the browser for future visits.
+The site is built using HTML, CSS, and JavaScript, allowing users to easily switch between light and dark themes.

 ## Dark Mode Toggle